Last Modified:Sunday, 20 September 2020 09:16

 To test from the SYSPRO application server, open a browser and enter the following URL.

 To test from another computer to verify the WCF service is not blocked by a firewall or other means, enter the IP address or name of the server where the service is running instead of "localhost".
 In the Handheld WMS webservices configuration setup, using the IP address (rather than "localhost" or the server name) is recommended, so using this example is a good test of the server name to use in the Handheld webservices setup.
 The server name will usually work for Windows workstations, but the handheld devices will often not be able to transalate the host name into the necessary IP address.

 The following XML response should be returned.
 If it is not, check the WCF service installation and verify the server firewalls are not blocking traffic.
 The default port for the service is 1991 and must be allowed through the firewall.

-To check the version of the WCF service installed, enter the following URL, which should return version information, as in this example:
+To check the version of the WCF service installed, enter the following URL.
+The version of the WCF service will be returned as in this example: